carmemias/html-form-exercises/readme.md

 ## HTML5 Form exercises - Getting started

-We will use the exercises to start building a checkout page for the Code Your Future merchandise shop.
+We will use the exercises to start building a checkout page for the CodeYourFuture merchandise shop.

 Ready?
 Let's get started!